Omni calculator

 When you choose the film format in our film calculator, it uses the corresponding frames per foot\text{frames per foot} in its calculation.

 💡 Did you know?
 Standard film roll size for 16 mm film is 400 ft, and for 35 mm film is 1000 ft, because at 24 fps, they both shoot approximately equal amount of run-time (around 11 mins).
-If you want to see how many 400 ft or 1000 ft rolls you will need for your work, you can do so using our tool's advanced mode!
+If you want to see how many 400 ft or 1000 ft rolls you will need for your work, you can do so by looking at the number of required rolls section!

 How to use this film calculator